Geography

 Aim

+We follow the Edexcel specification.
 This A Level course will enable students to be inspired by their geographical understanding, to engage critically with real world issues and places, and to apply their geographical knowledge, theory and skills to the world around them.
 Students will grow as independent thinkers and as informed and engaged citizens, who understand the role and importance of geography as one of the key disciplines relevant to understanding the world’s changing peoples, places and environments.
+Students will be set regular study and homework allowing them to retrieve prior knowledge, revise key concepts and engage with Geography in the wider world through their own independent research.

 A level Geography specification